 Choose your items, stick them in the cart, buy them, simple!

-Y2 – Y11 Please remind your daughters to take the bags home; many is the time that a parent has emailed to ask when we will send them their paid-for order, only for us to discover it’s being sitting on a peg waiting to be taken home for days and sometimes weeks.
+All parents: Please remind your daughters to take the bags home; many is the time that a parent has emailed to ask when we will send them their paid-for order, only for us to discover it’s being sitting on a peg or left in a locker, waiting to be taken home for days and sometimes weeks.

-To start a return: send the item(s) back, preferably in the original bag with the label so we can identify who the stock was sent to.
-Please write on the other side of the label that this is a return.
-If you don’t do this your return could be confused for a donation!
-Please take the bag, clearly labelled for the attention of the BHSA /RETURNS, to your relevant school office.
-The BHSA will process your refund.
+To start a return: send the item(s) back, preferably in the original bag with the yellow label marked “RETURN,” on the reserve side.
+This is so we can identify who the stock was originally sent to and start your refund quickly.
+If you don’t do this your return could be confused for a donation.
+Please take the bag to your relevant school office.

 We reserve the right not to refund items that have been damaged or worn since leaving our store.

 BHSA events have a reputation for being fun times, and our events timetable is curated to offer everyone a great experience throughout the year.
 We hope you can join us at some of them.
 Our events cannot happen with the generous support of Blackheath High parents who come together in small working groups for the BHSA to organise these events.
+In January we ask the junior school Class Reps to start a conversation within their year groups to see if any parent has a desire to organise an existing or new event.
 The BHSA is forever grateful that parents are willing and happy to do this – if there is an event you’d like to see us host, please get in contact.

-The BHSA Coffee Shops are a great opportunity to quickly grab a cuppa joe –or a brew – and hang out with a few other parents after drop off on Fridays.
-In addition to coffee and tea, we sell delicious pastries made by the school caterers to conform to all GDST allergen rules.
+The weekly BHSA Coffee Shops are a great opportunity to quickly grab a cuppa joe –or a brew – and hang out with a few other parents after drop off on Fridays.
+In addition to a wide selection of coffees and teas we sell waffles and breakfast baguettes (sausage, bacon or a weekly vegan special,) freshly made by the school caterers to conform to all GDST allergen rules.
+We are happy to announce we now offer a selection of milks: oat and soya in addition to dairy.
+Our very reasonably priced menu creates profits that go into the BHSA fund.

 Please enter the junior school dining room via Paragon Place.
-There are steps that lead directly down to the Dining Room.
+There are steps or a ramp that lead directly down to the Dining Room.

 We’re looking forward to seeing you there!